-Faces of Laradon: Classroom Ten’s Volunteer Story
+Faces of Laradon: Classroom 10’s Volunteer Story

 Jose is found putting produce into bags while dancing around and singing to 2000s throwback hits.
 Junior is weighing bags making sure each bag is perfect, offering a cheerful word of encouragement to every passerby.
 And Christian is handing out high fives and filling the bags to the perfect amount.

-Since fall of 2024, Classroom Ten has volunteered weekly at the Food Bank of the Rockies, Colorado’s largest hunger relief organization in the Rocky Mountain region.
+Since fall of 2024, Classroom 10 has volunteered weekly at the Food Bank of the Rockies, Colorado’s largest hunger relief organization in the Rocky Mountain region.
 These Thursday visits offer the students a meaningful o pportunity to give back.

 According to their teacher, Graham Linderman, and their job coach, Sheenan Buckley, these off-campus experiences are invaluable to Laradon students.
 Not only do they provide real-world exposure for the students, they also offer a powerful glimpse of the joy and spirit that defines Laradon.